MailTape/MailTape-v1/_posts/2018-03-11-Calypso-Valois.md

 guestPic: guestpic303.jpg
 ---
 <p id="introduction">This morning in our new episode, we enter into the world of movies. </p>
-<p> And to guide us in our journey, I'm delighted to have [Calypso Valois](https://www.facebook.com/calypsovalois/ "Calypso Valois's Facebook page") as our guest.
+<p>And to guide us in our journey, I'm delighted to have [Calypso Valois](https://www.facebook.com/calypsovalois/ "Calypso Valois's Facebook page") as our guest.
 Calypso Valois seems to be one of those timeless artists.</p>
-Elli And Jacno's daughter, Etienne Daho's goddaughter, she naturally follows the lead of her elders, and continues their mission to magnify the French language.</p>
+<p>Elli And Jacno's daughter, Etienne Daho's goddaughter, she naturally follows the lead of her elders, and continues their mission to magnify the French language.</p>

 # Calypso Valois's selection